beelerpayton/FracScatt/docs/source/examples.rst

 Absorption of of a Single Black Carbon Particle
 -----------------------------------------

 To calculate MAC\ :sub:`BC` of a single particle, use the :py:func:`shape2abs_SP` function.
-This example shows a partially collapsed BC particle with volume-equivalent diameter of 250nm and M\ :sub:`tot`/M\ :sub:`BC` of 10, calculated at 532 nm.
+This example shows a partially collapsed BC particle with mass-equivalent diameter of 250nm and M\ :sub:`tot`/M\ :sub:`BC` of 10, calculated at 532 nm.

 .. code-block:: pycon